How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white and maroon No. 0 capsule, imprinted "APO 500", contains cefadroxil 500 mg.
-Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium stearic acid, talc, FD&C Blue No. 1, FD&C Red No. 40, gelatin, grey ink, silicon dioxide, sodium lauryl sulphate, titanium dioxide, and edible grey ink.
+Each white and maroon No. 0 capsule, imprinted "APO 500", contains 500 mg of cefadroxil.
+Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium stearic acid, talc, FD&C Blue No. 1, FD&C Red No. 40, gelatin, grey ink, silicon dioxide, titanium dioxide; edible grey ink contains black iron oxide.

 How should I use this medication?

 The exact dose of cefadroxil depends on the condition being treated.